 (left) Casa dei Ponziani at the corner between Via dei Salumi and Via dei Vascellari; (centre) S. Andrea dei Vascellari; (right) coat of arms of the Ponziani (above) and a detail of the lintel of the church (below)

 Via dei Salumi (salted meat), Via dei Vascellari (potters) and Piazza dei Mercanti (merchants)

 are names of streets which confirm that this part of Trastevere housed many trades in the past.

 S. Andrea dei Vascellari (now deconsecrated) was built in the IXth century and later on it was acquired by the butchers' guild and in the XVIIIth century by the potters' guild (see a directory of churches belonging to a guild).
 The building next to it is the medieval house of the Ponziani, a family of butchers who became very important in the XIVth century.
-Santa Francesca Romana, the founder of Monastero di Tor de' Specchi, married Lorenzo de' Ponziani in 1396.
+St. Frances of Rome, the founder of Monastero di Tor de' Specchi, married Lorenzo de' Ponziani in 1396.

 Works of art in Casa di S. Francesca Romana (external link - it opens in another window)

 Casa dei Ponziani is today a hostel for (wealthy) pilgrims with a chapel and other facilities which are decorated with fine works of art.